-How Hackers are Phishing for Your Credentials
+How Hackers are Phishing for Your Credentials & How to Prevent Attacks

 Evolution of Phishing

 But ever since the 2000s, when email became the preferred method of communication in organizations, hackers moved on from AOL.
 Instead, email phishing has become the selected approach for spamming and targeting individual users.
-Between 2004 and 2005, over 1.2 million users in the United States (U.S.) were victims of phishing with a total estimated cost of $929 million – with businesses losing about $2 billion a year to phishing attacks.
+Between 2004 and 2005, over 1.2 million users in the United States were victims of phishing with a total estimated cost of $929 million – with businesses losing about $2 billion a year to phishing attacks.
 So, how are phishing attempts affecting businesses in 2019?

-Ways Hackers Phish for Your Information
+Phishing Examples: Ways Hackers Steal Your Information

 - Report abnormal requests for sensitive information to your IT department in order to communicate across the entire organization.